m-thorsen/wow-mtui/README.md

 * Misc
   * Remove some artwork
   * Block some annoyances (WIP)
-  * Custom statusbar skins (smoother/slightly flatter than vanilla)
-  * Castingbar skinned like objective tracker bars
+  * Castingbar and mirror timers skinned like objective tracker bars